Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Contrast with INS experiment

-One issue still remains: the emergence of negative renormalization for the ``down" band, as revealed by second-order perturbation theory around the $\Gamma$ point in the BZ [see Fig.~\ref{fig:Fig4}(h) or Fig.~\ref{fig:Fig5}(f)].
-Since we are dealing with bosonic excitations, a negative energy correction for the ``down" band near the $\Gamma$ point leads to the presence of negative energy bosons.
-In contrast, a similar negative correction for the ``up" band does not present any problems, as it belongs to the optical branch, which maintains a finite positive energy throughout the BZ.
+Another issue still remains: the emergence of negative renormalization for the acoustic band, as revealed by second-order perturbation theory around the $\Gamma$ point in the BZ [see Fig.~\ref{fig:Fig4}(h) or Fig.~\ref{fig:Fig5}(f)].
+Since we are dealing with bosonic excitations, a negative energy correction for the acoustic band near the $\Gamma$ point leads to the presence of negative energy bosons.
+In contrast, a similar negative correction for the optical band does not present any problems, as it belongs to the optical branch, which maintains a finite positive energy throughout the BZ.

 Firstly, the single-ion anisotropy term ($-2AS$) gaps out the down band magnon spectrum at the $\Gamma$ point.
 Therefore, a negative renormalization remains valid as long as the overall energy stays positive, which holds true at lower temperatures.
 However, at higher temperatures, the self-energy correction becomes more significant, potentially resulting in a negative overall renormalized spectrum.
 In fact, the negative renormalization correction can exceed the positive anisotropic energy gap for the down band at elevated temperatures, as indicated in Fig.~\ref{fig:Fig4}(h) and through the self-consistent analysis in Fig.~\ref{fig:Fig5}(f).
 This occurrence signals a breakdown of the perturbative approximation~\cite{PhysRevB.48.3792,Kosevich1986}.
 To address this, more sophisticated methods should be employed, such as state-of-the-art quantum Monte Carlo~\cite{PhysRevLett.121.077202,PhysRevB.61.364} or matrix-product state techniques~\cite{PhysRevB.97.235155,Boris2022}.
 In principle, the negative energy down magnons for the small momentum case (i.e., long-wavelength) correspond to thermal fluctuations, which become increasingly significant as temperature rises in a ferromagnet.
 This phenomenon is well-known in perturbation theory and has been predicted in previous theoretical work by Kosevich and Chubukov~\cite{Kosevich1986}.